Heawood conjecture

-The conjecture was formulated in 1890 by Percy John Heawood and proven in 1968 by Gerhard Ringel and Ted Youngs.
+The conjecture was formulated in 1890 by P.J.
+Heawood and proven in 1968 by Gerhard Ringel and J.W.T.
+Youngs.
 One case, the non-orientable Klein bottle, proved an exception to the general formula.
 An entirely different approach was needed for the much older problem of finding the number of colors needed for the plane or sphere, solved in 1976 as the four color theorem by Haken and Appel.
 On the sphere the lower bound is easy, whereas for higher genera the upper bound is easy and was proved in Heawood's original short paper that contained the conjecture.
-In other words, Ringel, Youngs and others had to construct extreme examples for every genus g = 1,2,3,....
-If g = 12s + k, the genera fall into 12 cases according as k = 0,1,2,3,4,5,6,7,8,9,10,11.
-To simplify, suppose that case k has been established if only a finite number of g's of the form 12s + k are in doubt.
-Then the years in which the twelve cases were settled and by whom are the following:
+In other words, Ringel, Youngs, and others had to construct extreme examples for every genus g = 1, 2, 3, ….
+If g = 12s + k, then the genera fall into the 12 cases as k = 0, 1, 2, 3, …., 11.
+To simplify, suppose that case k has been established if only a finite number of gs of the form 12s + k are in doubt.
+Then the years in which the twelve cases were settled, and by whom, are the following: